-As part of the African continent-wide efforts to help countries accelerate progress on child survival in Africa, UNICEF has commissioned a series of seven signature films by African filmmakers.
+As part of the African continent-wide efforts to help countries accelerate progress on child survival in Africa, UNICEF commissioned a series of seven signature films by African filmmakers.

 “The idea of using African ‘auteur’ filmmakers was to dramatize and popularize issues of child survival, engaging both political and social leadership and the public in countries around the issues and the need for progress”, says Martin Dawes, Head of Communication at UNICEF’s West and Central Africa Regional office.

-Produced tve in collaboration with UNICEF West and Central Africa Regional Office (WCARO) and UNICEF East and Southern Africa Regional Office (ESARO), the films of the “UNICEF African Film Initiative” were filmed on location in Benin, Burkina Faso, DR Congo, Mozambique, Malawi, Nigeria and South Africa and are available in English and French and in local and national languages.
+Produced by tve in collaboration with UNICEF West and Central Africa Regional Office (WCARO) and UNICEF East and Southern Africa Regional Office (ESARO), the films of the “UNICEF African Film Initiative” were filmed on location in Benin, Burkina Faso, DR Congo, Mozambique, Malawi, Nigeria and South Africa and are available in English and French and in local and national languages.

 The seven short features were conceived as artist views of issues and are the work of six renowned African film directors spread across the sub-Saharan region.